swcarpentry/git-novice/00-intro.md

 ---
-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to figure out where the company should send its next planetary lander.
+Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
 They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
 If they take turns,